vikrampawar/vikrampawar.github.io/_posts/2018-10-15-micro-services-oreilly-c1.markdown

 Systems at scale

-## Small and focussed on doing one thing well
+## Small and focused on doing one thing well

 Robert C Martin Single responsibility principle.
 Keep things that change for the same reason together and separate those things that change for different reasons.